NicholasSynovic/nicholassynovic.github.io/archetypes/summaries.md

 ## First Pass

-> Discussion about the title, abstract, introduction, section and sub-section headings, and conclusion
+> Read the title, abstract, introduction, section and sub-section headings, and conclusion

+### Problem

+> What is the problem addressed in the paper?

+### Motivation

+> Why should we care about this paper?

 ### Category